Untrustedlife/InvasionEngine/README.md

 ### Part 1: Meta Tags

-Put these in all HTML head sections:
+Make sure you (The contributor heh) put these in all HTML head sections:

 ```html
 <meta